christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 Cohen progressed through a series of lower- to higher-level programming
-languages: first Fortran, then C, and finally Lisp.[^mccorduck] He used plotters to realize works on paper, and custom built his own output devices, including a mechanical 'turtle' that could steer itself across a paper surface, and, most ambitious of all, a prototype painting machine that could apply color directly using brushes.[^cohen2002] Cohen was able to execute large oil paintings based
+languages: first Fortran, then C, and finally Lisp.[^mccorduck] He used plotters to realize works on paper, and constructed his own output devices, including a mechanical 'turtle' that could steer itself across a paper surface, and, most ambitious of all, a prototype painting machine that could apply color directly using brushes.[^cohen2002] Cohen was able to execute large oil paintings based